ruijaulino/ruijaulino.github.io/_posts/2026-08-06-state_consist_scale.md

 This does not imply that state-dependent transformations should never be used.
 Leverage constraints, transaction costs, estimation uncertainty, or model misspecification can justify them, but they then correspond to a different optimization problem rather than an improvement of the original optimum.

 For example, a practical approach is to use the training data to estimate the range over which the optimal weights vary and use this to choose an appropriate global scaling constant.
 Extreme positions can then be clipped when necessary.
-If clipping affects only a small part of the $q$-weighted distribution, the departure from optimality may be small, and the expression above provides a direct way to quantify it.
+If clipping affects only a small part of the $q$-weighted distribution (i.e, if only a small part of the performance is comming from there), the departure from optimality may be small, and the expression above provides a direct way to quantify it.